cacttus/shaderc_poll/README.md

 # shaderc_poll
-Compile shader files and poll for changes.
+Poll shader files for changes, compile them, output errors and warnings.

 Continuous integration shader compiler.

 (This could, of course, be done with a simple sh script as well.)